Israeli air strike kills three Gaza militants - Islamic Jihad

 GAZA An Israeli air strike on Tuesday killed three Palestinian militants in the Gaza Strip, the Islamic Jihad group said.

-The Israeli military said its aircraft had targeted Islamic Jihad members after they had fired a mortar bomb at troops.
-"Direct hits were confirmed," it said.
+The Israeli military said an Israeli aircraft targeted Islamic Jihad members who had fired a mortar bomb at its forces, and "direct hits were confirmed".

-Islamic Jihad said its men had attacked Israeli soldiers who had entered the Gaza Strip through Israel's border fence.
+Islamic Jihad said its men had attacked Israeli troops who had entered the Gaza Strip through Israel's border fence.

 Earlier, the territory's ruling Hamas Islamist movement said an Israeli drone had crashed on the Gaza side of the frontier.
 The military said the drone came down because of a technical malfunction.